39digits/sd2snes-yaml-cheat-codes/README.md

 Usually I prefer playing and beating games without cheats as overcoming the challenge of each title is part of the fun.
 However, it's sometimes nice to just relax with a nostalgic run through a favourite title without the threat of running out of lives on games from an era when Nintendo Difficult makes Dark Souls feel like Easy Mode ;)

-Most of the codes were obtained from the excellent [GameHacking.org](https://gamehacking.org) site but saved here for my own personal easy of use.
+Most of the codes were obtained from the excellent [GameHacking.org](https://gamehacking.org) site but saved here for my own personal ease of use.

 ## sd2snes cheats